FOLLOW US

 Maintains professional standards

-To real estate agents, adherence to the statute indicates due care and professional ethics.
-Enabling them to gain trust of their clients.
+For real estate agents, following the statute shows due care and professional ethics.
+It also helps them build trust with clients.

 Not all written agreements satisfy the Statute of Frauds.
 Specific requirements ensure a contract’s enforceability: